Latest News from the Underworld

 070

-Suspect behaviour
+Suspect Behaviour

 His wife was nervous when interviewed and reluctant to give details of her whereabouts at any given time.
 His neighbour had an interest in firearms and a large collection of memorabilia devoted to obscure and occult practices.
 His brother operated a waste disposal business and admitted to a bitter feud which had intensified over the years.
 His immediate superior was accommodating, always willing to be interviewed and happy for the company records to be taken away for inspection.
 The investigating officer was truculent and disorderly and, on the day after the murder, walked for several miles in the cold rain.